 - The Consumerist (twice – one time was here);

 - Get Rich Slowly (see my guest post here);

 - Lifehack (regular contributor);

 - Daily Finance;

 I have no credit card debt, and I never have.

 I do have credit cards, but I pay my balances completely off every month.
 The thought of credit card debt scares me honestly.
 I do love the rewards that I get from them, and that is the main reason why I have them.

 My father passed away in 2008, after around a 6 month battle with brain and lung cancer.
 I was definitely a daddy’s girl and it still hurts to this day.
 If anyone has anything they’d like to share with me regarding a family member/loss, my ears are open.
 Just contact me please, and don’t be afraid, many others have already shared their stories with me.

 We bought our first house in 2009 (while still in college, read more about how I bought a house at the age of 20).
-I live with my significant other (together for almost 8 years, and living together for almost 7) and our two fur-children.
+I live with my husband (together for over 8 years, and living together for over 7 years) and our two fur-children.